abdihakim-said/jenkins-ha-cicd-on-aws/README.md

 - ✅ Full **infrastructure control** for compliance-heavy environments and **customizability**
 - ✅ - Greater **plugin ecosystem** and compatibility with legacy integrations
-- ✅ - **Blue-Green upgrade support** for zero-downtime
+- ✅ - Native support for **Blue-Green upgrade strategies** to achieve zero-downtime
 - ✅ - High availability with **Elastic Load Balancer** and **Auto Scaling**
-- ✅ - **Centralized, scalable CI/CD** across multiple teams
+- ✅ - **Centralized, scalable CI** across multiple teams

+  This setup gave the client a **centralized, secure, and team-friendly CI platform** that could scale with demand and evolve with minimal vendor lock-in.

 ---
+## 🧠 Why EC2 Over EKS?

+As the lead DevOps consultant, I recommended EC2 over EKS for several key reasons:

+### ✅ Business Constraints & Budget
+- EKS introduces **control plane and per-service costs**, plus additional complexity.
+- EC2 with Auto Scaling and EFS offered **predictable, lower cost**, and simplified management.

+### ✅ Internal Team Skillset
+- The client’s team had **no Kubernetes experience**.
+- EC2 allowed them to leverage their existing knowledge in Linux, EC2, and Jenkins.

+### ✅ Simplicity and Stability for Jenkins Master
+- Jenkins master is a **stateful workload**.
+- EC2 + EFS provided **straightforward backups, persistence, and auditability** without dealing with PVCs, StatefulSets, or persistent volume issues.

+### ✅ Simpler HA and Upgrades
+- **Blue-green upgrades** with ELB + Packer AMIs were easier to build and roll back compared to Kubernetes-based Jenkins master deployments.

+### ✅ Fit for Purpose
+- The goal wasn’t containerization, but a **stable, secure, and scalable CI/CD platform**.
+- EC2 delivered more value faster and kept long-term maintenance simple for the client.

+---

 ## 🛠️ Technical Implementation (End-to-End by Me)

-### 1️⃣ Image Creation with Packer
+#### 1️⃣ Image Creation – **Packer**
 - Built secure, pre-configured Jenkins master AMIs
 - Automated **plugin installation**, OS hardening, and security updates
 - Integrated **vulnerability scanning** during image builds
-- Quarterly image refresh strategy
+- automated quarterly image refresh strategy

 ### 2️⃣ Infrastructure Provisioning with Terraform
 - Deployed **multi-AZ architecture**